 Journey Medical Corporation to Participate in the 35th Annual ROTH Conference

-/EIN News/ -- SCOTTSDALE, Ariz., March 07, 2023 (GLOBE NEWSWIRE) -- Journey Medical Corporation (“Journey Medical”) (Nasdaq: DERM), a commercial-stage biopharmaceutical company that focuses on the development and commercialization of pharmaceutical products for the treatment of dermatological conditions, today announced that management will participate in the 35th Annual ROTH Conference, which is being held March 12-14, 2023.
+SCOTTSDALE, Ariz., March 07, 2023 (GLOBE NEWSWIRE) -- Journey Medical Corporation ("Journey Medical") DERM, a commercial-stage biopharmaceutical company that focuses on the development and commercialization of pharmaceutical products for the treatment of dermatological conditions, today announced that management will participate in the 35th Annual ROTH Conference, which is being held March 12-14, 2023.

 More specifically, Claude Maraoui, President and Chief Executive Officer, will partcipate in a fireside chat on Tuesday, March 14 at 9:30 a.m.
 PT and will be available for one-on-one meetings throughout the conference.